ArcticXWolf/vt7packer/FORMAT_DOCUMENTATION.md

 FILE_CONTENT
 ```
-If compression is used: zlib compressed bytes of the file
+If compression is used:
+  On archive version 2: zlib compressed bytes of the file
+  On archive version 3: zstd compressed bytes of the file
 If no compression: raw bytes of the file
 ```